munnep/tfe_aws_custom_worker/README.md

 - create roles/profiles for the TFE instance to access S3 buckets
 - Create a EC2 instance on which the TFE online installation will be performed
 - Create a custom work that has the Azure-cli installed which will be the default

+The TFE installation is based on the following github repository: https://github.com/munnep/TFE_aws_external

 # Diagram